 Compulsory Education Age

-7 - 16 years old
+7–18 years old

-Estimated Number of Homeschoolers
+Estimated Number of Homeschool Families

-Home schooling does not require permission from public authorities.
-The guardian of the child is liable for the education of the child.
-Parents who deliberately or of gross carelessness fail to comply with this duty may become subject to imposition of fines.
+Homeschooling does not require permission from public authorities, however, the guardian of the child is liable for the education of the child.
+Parents who deliberately or of gross carelessness fail to comply with this duty may become subject to the imposition of fines.
 Decisions on how the supervision of homeschooling is organized are made on the municipality level.
 Usually, the responsible local authority assigns a teacher to assess the progress of the child.
 Nothing is stipulated about how often assessments should be done, but according to the NBE, they commonly take place once or twice a year.

-The Constitution Section 16 is clear (The Constitutional Law Committee, PeVL 43/2020 vp), that basic education (1 - 12) stated in The Compulsory Education Act (1214/2020) must be free of charge.
-Funding does not need lower level regulations.
-(Parliamentary Ombudsman 14202010 of 13 January 2014) The NBE Guidelines 2010 spell out that, because a homeschooled child is not registered as pupil in any school, the municipality has no duty to offer school books, meals, travels, health care, or any other entitlement prescribed by the law for children attending education in schools.
-Nonetheless, it is also mentioned in the Guidelines that no law provision prohibits municipalities from providing free school books or other services to home-schooled children.
+The Constitution Section 16 is clear (The Constitutional Law Committee, PeVL 43/2020 vp), that basic education (1 - 12) stated in The Compulsory Education Act (1214/2020) must be free of charge, leaving no need for lower level funding regulations (Parliamentary Ombudsman 14202010 of 13 January 2014).
+The NBE Guidelines 2010 spell out that, because a homeschooled child is not registered as a pupil in any school, the municipality has no duty to offer school books, meals, travels, health care, or any other entitlement prescribed by the law for children attending education in schools.
+Nonetheless, it is also mentioned in the Guidelines that no law provision prohibits municipalities from providing free school books or other services to homeschooled children.
 Thus, the decision is left to the discretion of local authorities.

-in relation to home education.
+to home education.
 (The District Court of Varsinais-Suomi 14/146872 5 of November 2014)